LEVEL ONE

 • Use an auto shut-off valve when washing outdoors and try to direct run-off onto permeable surfaces like lawns or gravel.

 • Let lawns go brown and dormant in the summer.
-If you wish to keep your lawn green, you only need to water for about 30 minutes twice a week, which fits with current Level 3 watering restrictions.
+If you wish to keep your lawn green, you only need to water for about 30 minutes twice a week, which aligns with Level 3 watering restrictions.

 • Consider replacing lawns and ornamental gardens with drought-tolerant plants.
 Learn about Xeriscaping.